7.4 Medical, First Aid, Communications, and Response Resources

 ResourceWhy it mattersCommon weakness

-First aid suppliesSupports immediate careKits are missing, expired, or inaccessible
+First-aid suppliesSupports immediate careKits missing, expired, or locked away

-Automated external defibrillatorSupports sudden cardiac arrest responseWorkers do not know location or procedure
+AEDSudden-cardiac-arrest responseWorkers do not know location or use

-Emergency contactsSpeeds notificationLists are outdated or only one person has them
+Emergency contactsSpeeds notificationLists outdated or held by one person

-Communication devicesConnects command, workers, and respondersRadios fail in remote or noisy areas
+Communication devicesConnects command, workers, respondersRadios fail in remote or noisy areas

-Utility shutoffsHelps isolate energy or process hazardsOnly one maintenance employee knows location
+Utility shutoffsIsolates energy/process hazardsOnly one employee knows location

-Communication should be redundant.
-A public address system may not reach outdoor crews.
-Text alerts may fail where cell coverage is poor.
-Radios may not work in some building areas.
-Visual alarms may be needed where noise is high.
-The plan should identify primary and alternate communication methods for warning, instructions, accountability, and coordination.
+Communication must be redundant.
+A public-address system may not reach outdoor crews; text alerts fail where cell coverage is poor; radios may not penetrate some building areas; and visual alarms are needed where noise is high (OSHA 1910.165 requires an alarm distinctive and perceptible above ambient noise).
+The plan should name primary and alternate methods for warning, instructions, accountability, and coordination.
+Messages must be clear and actionable: workers need to know enough to choose a protective action, where to go, what to avoid, and whether more instructions follow.

-The boundary of internal response should be explicit.
-Some sites can control small spills or provide first aid.
-Fewer sites can safely handle complex hazardous material events, technical rescue, structural collapse, or violence incidents.
-A good safety professional recognizes capability limits and escalates early.
+The boundary of internal response must be explicit: some sites can control a small incidental spill or give first aid, but few can safely handle complex hazmat events, technical rescue, structural collapse, or violence incidents.
+OSHA's HAZWOPER and confined-space rescue rules reinforce that escalation to trained, equipped teams is the safe choice.
+A strong safety professional recognizes capability limits and escalates early rather than letting an in-house crew attempt a rescue beyond its training.

-After a medical or response event, documentation supports learning and compliance activities.
-The team should capture what happened, who responded, what equipment was used, what communication worked, what resources were missing, and what corrective actions are needed.
-This record should focus on facts and improvements, not blame.
+After any medical or response event, factual documentation — what happened, who responded, what equipment was used, what communication worked, what was missing, and what corrective actions follow — supports learning, OSHA recordkeeping, and continuity without assigning blame.

 Test Your Knowledge